JoanZapata/android-iconify/README.md

 **Iconify** offers you a **huge collection of vector icons** to choose from, and an intuitive way to **add and customize them in your Android app**.
 It has been introduced in [**this blog post**](http://blog.joanzapata.com/iconify-just-got-a-lot-better/) which is a good place to get started.

-> If you're migrating from version 1.X.X, please read the [migration guide](MIGRATION.md).

 -----

 ### Install